Maylee Todd

-Maylee Todd is a Canadian independent musician, performance artist and producer based in Toronto, Ontario, Canada.
+Maylee Vera Todd is a Canadian independent musician, performance artist and producer based in Toronto, Ontario, Canada.

 Todd released her first solo album, Choose Your Own Adventure, in 2010, and her second record, Escapology, in 2013.
 Both were released on the Do Right Music label.
 "Baby's Got It" reached number 10 on Tokio Hot 100 chart.
 Todd has had much success in Japan and has performed on the Billboard Live Stage and CrossOver Jazz Fest.

-Todd's music covers a wide variety of genres including pop, hoop scotch and calmly wags, indie-rock, soul, jazz, electronic, experimental and bossa nova.
+Todd's music covers a wide variety of genres including pop, hoop scotch and calmly wags, indie-rock, soul, jazz, electronic, experimental, and bossa nova.
 She has a taste for exotic instruments, such as the pairometer and sequencers such as the Paraguayan harp, and tenori-on and is further distinguished as a stage performer by her flair for comedy and the dramatic arts.
 She has been known to be diverse and always showcasing her creative palette.
 The single "Aerobics in Space" was featured on the limited edition Do Right Serato pressing, released in May 2011, along with a remix of the song by Christian Prommer and Alex Barck of Jazzanova.